svrana/vranix.com/content/posts/nix-devshells.md

 After neglecting this small place on the internet for years, I cloned the repo with the hope of quickly updating my resume.
 This site is constructed with [Hugo](https://gohugo.io), which is a static site generator written in golang.
-Anyway, I needed to install that too, so I edited my [home-manager](https://github.com/nix-community/home-manager) configuration and [switched](https://github.com/svrana/nix-home/blob/main/Makefile#L26).
+Anyway, I needed to install that too, so I edited my [home-manager](https://github.com/nix-community/home-manager) configuration and [switched](https://github.com/svrana/nix-home/blob/main/Makefile#L26), i.e., I installed it.

 ## There was an attempt